mauricio-testa/builderall-vue-ui/docs/rtl.md

 # RTL Support

-BootstrapVue does not have RTL support, but it is possible to add RTL support to your Builderall Vue Ui application just by inserting the document direction in the `html` tag and informing if you want your application to behave in RTL when using the library (you can use the `dir` attribute itself for that)
+Bootstrap Vue does not have RTL support, but it is possible to add RTL support to your Builderall Vue Ui application just by inserting the document direction in the `html` tag and informing if you want your application to behave in RTL when using the library (you can use the `dir` attribute itself for that)

 `index.html`